 The embankment or berm is the fill section that detains runoff within the facility.
 The face of the dam is the front side that interacts with the water level and the top, or crown, is the highest flat surface.
 The downstream side is the back of the dam from the top down to where the fill section meets the natural grade (called the "toe" of the dam), typically just below the outfall.
-Basins outlet on the downstream side, which can be a more problematic area due to the effects of water pressure and saturation on the face and through the embankment.
-Trees should not be allowed to grow in the embankment since their root systems can affect the structural integrity.
-A dug basin, however, will not have all of these components since it is excavated into the existing earth and not created by fill placement.
-Additionally, roadways are not considered embankments because they typically have culvert pipes through them to convey stormwater effectively.
+The face of the dam can potentially be a problematic area because of water pressure on and saturation through the embankment.
+Trees should not be allowed to grow in the embankment since their root systems can affect the structural integrity of the embankment.
+Roadways are not typically considered embankments because they have culvert pipes through them to convey stormwater effectively.
 Issues with the embankment can be critical to the function of the facility, downstream safety, as well as environmental concerns in the case of a failure.